DejanJoksimovic/jsScript/README.md

 ```
 ## React guarantees that refs are set before componentDidMount or componentDidUpdate hooks.
 ## React.lazy combined with Suspense component
 can be used for lazy loading components.
 React.lazy currently only supports default exports.
-It seems that in the meantime React.lazy started to support dynamic imports
+It seems that in the meantime React.lazy started to support dynamic imports.
+This is done through code spliting behind the hood.
 ```js
 React.lazy(() => import('...'));
 ```